truenas/middleware/docs/userguide/index.rst

 *Long Self-Test* to run once or twice a month.

 When you create a volume that is formatted with ZFS, a ZFS scrub is automatically scheduled for you.
 An entry of the same volume name is added to
-Storage → ZFS Scrubs and a summary of this entry can be viewed in Storage → ZFS Scrubs → View ZFS Scrubs.
-Figure 8.4a displays the default settings for the volume named *volume1. * Table 8.4a summarizes the options in this screen.
+:menuselection:`Storage --> ZFS Scrubs` and a summary of this entry can be viewed in :menuselection:`Storage --> ZFS Scrubs --> View ZFS Scrubs`.
+Figure 8.4a displays the default settings for the volume named *volume1*.
+Table 8.4a summarizes the options in this screen.

 **Figure 8.4a: Viewing a Volume's Default Scrub Settings**